 A notebook with a sample code to collect this information is here.

-Teams can download trial and training data with the token, however, the test data will be provided by the server.
+Teams can download trial data with the token, however, the test data will be provided by the server.
 So the team has to connect to our server using its token and the server will iteratively provide user writings by rounds.
 It means that each request will be followed by a server response with a new writing per user.
 The server will only provide the next round of writings per user for the current round, so the team should keep a record of all the users and their writings in every round.
 After each request, the team has to give back to the server its prediction about each user.

 NOTE: The server will be opened according to the dates indicated to simulate the evaluation phase with the trial data even if it can be downloaded.